List of highest-grossing Hindi films

-Hindi cinema, popularly known as Bollywood, consisting primarily of films in the Hindi language.
-This ranking lists the highest-grossing hindi films produced by Hindi cinema, based on conservative global box office estimates as reported by organizations classified as green by Wikipedia.
+Hindi cinema, popularly known as Bollywood, consisting of films in the Hindi language.
+This ranking lists the highest-grossing Hindi films, originally made in Hindi language, based on conservative global box office estimates as reported by organizations classified as green by Wikipedia.
 (Note: See WP:RSP, WP:ICTFSOURCES) The figures are not adjusted for inflation.
 However, there is no official tracking of figures, and sources publishing data are frequently pressured to increase their estimates.

-Highest-grossing films
+Highest-grossing Hindi films

 The top 25 highest-grossing Hindi films worldwide are listed here.